 While the spinach dumpling recipe below may seem daunting, the process is broken up over a couple of days so there isn’t much to be done at any one time.
 You cook the spinach and mix up the dough one day, then shape and cook the dumplings another.
 You can even make it a three day process – mix, shape, cook.
 Get the kids involved too.

 The original recipe called for boiling the dumplings and I did that first, but some of them fell apart.
 They were still tasty, but didn’t look great.
 One day, I had a vision of the dumplings in a steamer basket and knew I had to try steaming them.
 I could only cook a few at a time this way, but they held their shape beautifully and the CompostMaster said he thought they actually tasted better.

 You should end up with about 48 spinach dumplings, or 8 per serving.
 Serve with your favorite tomato-based pasta sauce or make Oven-Roasted Tomato Sauce.
 Dust with additional shredded Parmesan, if desired.

-- 2 packages (10 ounces each) of frozen chopped spinach
+- 20 ounces frozen chopped spinach 2 packages

 - 1 teaspoon Italian seasoning

 - 1/4 cup finely shredded Parmesan cheese 1 ounce

 - Pinch of freshly grated nutmeg less than 1/8 teaspoon

 - Freshly ground black pepper